xharris/blankejs/love2d/lua/blanke/docs/util.md

-toString(t)             -- converts everything in table to string toNumber(t)             -- converts everything in table to number len(t) forEach(t, func)		-- func(i,val). will return a value and end early if 'func' returns a value random(t) keys(t) join(t, sep)
+toString(t)             -- converts everything in table to string toNumber(t)             -- converts everything in table to number len(t) forEach(t, func)		-- func(val, i). will return a value and end early if 'func' returns a value random(t) keys(t) join(t, sep)